-

 Rehabilitation professionals treat physical, cognitive and social-emotional difficulties, as well as environmental barriers that affect their clients’ functioning and life.
 They work with people of all ages, in different settings such as hospitals, outpatient centers, community agencies, homes and schools.

 A BS in rehabilitation sciences prepares students to work in health care, rehabilitation and human service positions, at private, government and nonprofit organizations.
-RS graduates work as clinical assistants, exercise assistants, case workers, service coordinators, vocational coordinators in health care, and other positions in rehabilitation or human services.
+Our graduates work as clinical research coordinators, case workers, service coordinators, exercise assistants, paraprofessionals, health advocates, vocational coordinators in health care, and other positions in rehabilitation or human services.

 Learn from the best